-Consolidate several debts into a single payment.
-Your credit rating may initially decline, as accounts are closed and you have less credit available.
-Enrollment in a debt management plan will be noted on your credit report, but it is supposed to be treated as neutral in credit rating.
-In the long run, as you control your finances, your credit rating is likely to improve.
+Your credit rating may take a hit initially, as accounts are closed and you have less credit available.
+However, enrollment in a debt management plan is supposed to be treated as neutral in terms of credit rating.
+In the long run, as you gain control of your finances, your credit rating is likely to improve.
 If you think a DMP is the best option for debt relief, start by finding a reputable credit counseling agency.